micriver/intandem-trivia/Project-notes.md

 I'm not a professional designer.
 But I definitely found myself wanting a certain simple look to the application.
 Google and W3schools came in clutch a lot of the time when it came to styling.

+I was calling the shuffle function multiple times without realizing it.
+Spent a lot of time trying to find this bug and read documentation about the wrong things.
+Sometimes the best debugger is a break.

 ### Design Thoughts

 I'd like to keep the design as minimal and clean as possible.
 Each question will be displayed on a card.
 I want to add transitional animations whenever an action occurs, although that will depend on how much time I have left to finish the challenge.